adaltas/node-krb5/README.md

 krb5 = require 'krb5'

 krb5
-  user_principal
-  user_password
+  client_principal
+  password
-  user_keytab  # ignored if password is set.
+  keytab  # ignored if password is set.
 If not and user_keytab not set, default keytab is used service_principal
-  renew: true||false
 , (err, spnego_token) ->
   console.log spnego_token
 ```